Javran/exercism-wizard/README.md

 - `ew peekrepo`: Open a URL to Exercism's language repo (for taking a look at problems locked away)
 - `ew peeksol`: Open a URL to community solutions
+- `ew savecookie`: Save cookie exported from EditThisCookie to a local place.
+- `ew overview`: Parse an overview of current progress parsed from the website, cookie required.

 ## Planned features